simonweniger/agentkit/docs/actions.md

 ### Bind state actions by naming convention

-Callbacks by naming convention will be searched on the StateMachine and on the model, using the patterns:
+Callbacks by naming convention will be searched on the Workflow and on the model, using the patterns:

 - `on_enter_<state.id>()`